DocNow/diffengine/README.md

 just need to be able to write to it.

-The first time you run diffengine it will prompt you to enter an RSS or Atom feed URL to monitor.
-After that you'll probably want to run it from cron on some kind of schedule.
+The first time you run diffengine it will prompt you to enter an RSS or Atom feed URL to monitor and will authenticate with Twitter.

     % diffengine /home/ed/.diffengine